-A presupposition triggered in the consequent of a conditional can normally be justified on by information provided by the antecedent.
-While this is arguably the case of the control in (36)c, in (36)b the inference that the speaker is prejudiced against the French is inherited by the entire sentence.
-In this case one might argue that expressive presuppositions are indexical in nature, i.e. must be evaluated with respect to a context.
-But this analysis won't extend to disjunctions, which are not an intensional construction (Schlenker 2016b, Thommen 2017).
-A presupposition triggered in the second part of a disjunction can normally be satisfied thanks to the negation of the first disjunct, as in (37), but as is shown by (38)b, the facts are quite different with bona fide expressives.
+A presupposition triggered in the consequent of a conditional can normally be justified by information provided by the antecedent.
+While this is arguably the case of the control in (38)c, in (38)b the inference that the speaker is prejudiced against the French is inherited by the entire sentence.
+In this case one might argue that expressive presuppositions are indexical in nature, in the sense that they must be evaluated with respect to the context parameter of the sentence.
+Technically, a conditional manipulates the world parameter of a clause, rather than its context parameter, and for this reason the expressive presupposition of Frog may fail to be evaluated with respect to the non-actual worlds introduced by the if-clause (this is, informally, the proposal of Schlenker 2007).